Aspects of the bulk flat space limit in AdS/CFT: Discussion

 A second related problem is to discuss spinning particles, both massive and massless, and to take their flat space limits.
 This is currently being investigated.
 Perhaps we can better understand gravity in flat space by taking these limits carefully on AdS gravitons.

 Thirdly, within a top-down approach all known examples of AdS/CFT involve a ten, or eleven, dimensional bulk.
-Since these involve a supergravity theory with a vanishing cosmological constant, the curvature of AdS is related to the curvature of the compact space geometrizing the R-symmetry group of the dual CFT.
+Since these involve a supergravity theory with a vanishing cosmological constant, the curvature of AdS is related to the curvature of the compact space geometrizing the R-symmetry group of the dual CFT\footnote{{For a recent discussion on this point and a different proposal, based on the carrollian structure appearing in the boundary theory, see \cite{Fontanella:2025tbs}.}}.
 For example, the duality between N=4 SYM and type IIB on AdS$_5\times$S$^5$, relates the $\SU(4)$ R-symmetry in the 4d CFT with the $\SO(6)$ isometry on the 5-sphere.
 When taking the double scaled limit described in the main text \eqref{eq:bulk-flat}, the 5-sphere becomes $\mathbb{R}^5$.
 After all, if interactions are required to take a very small amount of time in the AdS directions, the information of a scattering event cannot propagate causally to far distances in the 5-sphere either.

 From the \`In\"on\"u-Wigner contraction perspective, there are two points to be made.
 First, the resulting algebra arising from the R-symmetry generates a non-compact group.
 Second, the total number of generators obtained from the 5-sphere symmetry contraction plus the AdS symmetry contraction does not match the generators of the ten dimensional Poincar\'e algebra.
 The first remark is related to the continuum spectrum that one expects to describe the physics of flat space.
 Flat space should be ten dimensional, not five dimensional.
 Hence, from a five dimensional perspective there should be an infinite number of particles with a continuum mass.
 This is resolved by working correctly in 10 dimensions.
 The second remark points out the existence of \textit{emergent symmetries} in the flat limit.
 All flat space Lorentz transformations rotating the original AdS and sphere directions into each other are emergent and responsible for the connectivity of the full ten dimensional bulk.
 It would be interesting to understand how the correlations and entanglement properties in the R-symmetry charged sectors of the dual theory capture the emergence of flat space.